Last Updated on by

 However, coinsurance amounts can become costly if a patient has multiple therapy sessions.
 Beneficiaries should contact their Medicare agent to discuss the cost of coinsurance and review other options for coverage.

 Many times, people enroll in the wrong plan unknowingly – simply because they don’t understand all their options.
 For some, a simple phone call leads them right to the best plan for their situation.

 It’s important to make sure you have the right plan to avoid gaps in coverage which may lead to excessive out-of-pocket expenses.

 Medicare paid for therapy services while limiting how much it would pay for.
 Congress passed the Bipartisan Budget Act of 2018 ending the therapy cap.
 While this is true, it doesn’t mean unlimited therapy for beneficiaries.
 The federal government wants to ensure beneficiaries aren’t overutilizing therapy services.

 Medicare pays for up to $2,010 for physical and speech therapy combined and a separate amount of $2,010 for occupational therapy.
 However, isn’t a cap limit, as it doesn’t prevent patients from receiving additional therapy.
 Consider this dollar-amount as a “threshold” limit.

-Once that amount is spent on treatment services within a single calendar year, healthcare providers must add proper billing codes (KX modifier) to patients’ medical record.
+Once that amount is spent on treatment services within a single calendar year, healthcare providers must add proper billing codes (KX modifiers) to patients’ medical records.
 This modifier acts as a flag to notify the government, that the cost of a patient’s therapy services has met a certain amount.